Simon Zebo: Racing 92

 French Top 14 club Racing 92 confirmed in January 2018 that Zebo would be joining them at the beginning of the 2018–19 season.
 Zebo made his competitive debut for Racing on 25 August 2018, starting at fullback in their 25–9 win against Toulon.
 He scored his first try for Racing in their 40–17 defeat at the hands of Clermont on 2 September 2018.
 During Racing 92's 26–22 defeat against Ulster in the Champions Cup on 12 January 2019, Zebo was the target of racial abuse from an Ulster fan; Ulster later issued a lifetime ban to the individual responsible for the racism.

 Zebo started for Racing 92 in the 2020 European Rugby Champions Cup Final against English club Exeter Chiefs on 17 October, scoring two tries in their narrow 31–27 defeat and earning praise for his performance.
-Zebo also paid tribute to his former Munster coach Anthony Foley during the game, who died suddenly on 16 October 2016 whilst Munster were in Paris to play Racing 92 in a Champions Cup pool game.
+Zebo also paid tribute to his former Munster coach Anthony Foley during the game, who died suddenly on 16 October 2016 while Munster were in Paris to play Racing 92 in a Champions Cup pool game.
 Zebo's final game for Racing 92 was their 19–6 defeat against Ronan O'Gara's La Rochelle in the semi-finals of the 2020–21 Top 14 season on 18 June 2021.